L8ab/social-media-dashboard/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge

-We pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We pledge to make participation in our community a harassment-free experience.

 ## Our Standards

-### Positive Behavior
 - Using welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints
 - Gracefully accepting constructive criticism
-- Focusing on what is best for the community
-- Showing empathy towards other community members

-### Unacceptable Behavior
-- The use of sexualized language or imagery
-- Trolling, insulting/derogatory comments, and personal or political attacks
-- Public or private harassment
-- Publishing others' private information without explicit permission
-- Other conduct which could reasonably be considered inappropriate

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at L8ab@proton.me.
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive behavior may be reported to L8ab@proton.me

-## Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 2.1.

 ---

-**POWERED BY L8AB** ⚡
+**POWERED BY L8AB SYSTEMS** ⚡